 - a.
-Review follow-up items from the previous meeting:

-- i.
-For action: approve the minutes

-- ii.
-For action: approve the crosswalk with the youth apprenticeship program

-- iii.
-Update on accepting ACT scores

-- iv.
-Update on the new training centers

-- b.
-Revisions to CFR 29.30 (AA/EEO requirements)

-- c.
-WAGE\$ and additional federal grants

-- d.
-Apprenticeship Completion Award Program

-- e.
+Review the follow-up items from the previous meeting: - i.
+Action: approve the minutes - ii.
+Review discussion on ACT, Accuplacer subjects and scores. - b.
+Revisions to CFR 29.30 (AA/EEO requirements) - c.
+American Apprenticeship Grant and other federal grants - d.
+Apprenticeship Completion Award Program - e.
 Other